Your IT Provider needs to be more in 2018

 If you pay your IT Provider a fixed monthly managed services fee, it is in their best interest to keep your system in perfect working order.
 Your system will be MANAGED, not patched up.

-Today, a TSP needs to be in regular contact with your key personnel.
+Today, a managed services provider needs to be in regular contact with your key personnel.
 They need to keep you informed of the status of your systems and of the plan going forward for the next 6 months to 12 months and even 3 years!
 We constantly audit our clients’ systems to make sure your IT system complies with best practises.

 The audit process should generate a report for you, that should be discussed with you.
 Providing you with a constant cycle of audit – consult – implement – support.